Register

 I. USES AND DISCLOSURES OF PROTECTED INFORMATION

 2. Payment.
 Payment refers to the activities undertaken by a health care provider to obtain or provide reimbursement for the provision of health care.
-For example, PETER MARSH and other health care professionals will use information that identifies you, including information concerning your diagnosis, services provided to you, dates of services, and services needed by you, and may disclose such information to insurance companies, to businesses that review bills for health care services and handle claims for payment of health care benefits in order to obtain payment for services.
+For example, ELEVEN SIX COUNSELING and other health care professionals will use information that identifies you, including information concerning your diagnosis, services provided to you, dates of services, and services needed by you, and may disclose such information to insurance companies, to businesses that review bills for health care services and handle claims for payment of health care benefits in order to obtain payment for services.
 If you are covered by Medicaid, information may be provided to the State of Colorado's Medicaid program, including but not limited to your treatment, condition, diagnosis, and services received.

 3. Health Care Operations.
 Health Care Operations means activities undertaken by health insurance companies, businesses that administer health plans and companies that review bills for health care services in order to process claims for health care benefits.
 These functions include management and administrative activities.
 For example, such companies may use your health information in monitoring of service quality, staff training and evaluation, medical reviews, legal services, auditing functions, compliance programs, business planning and accreditation, certification, licensing and credentialing activities.

 5. Required by Law.
-PETER MARSH will disclose protected health information when required by law.
+ELEVEN SIX COUNSELING will disclose protected health information when required by law.
 This includes, but is not limited to: (a) reporting child abuse or neglect to the Department of Human Services or to law enforcement; (b) when court ordered to release information; (c) when there is a legal duty to warn of a threat that a patient has made of imminent physical violence, health care professionals are required to notify the potential victim of such a threat, and report it to law enforcement; (d) when a patient is imminently dangerous to himself/herself or to others, or is gravely disabled, health care professionals may have a duty to hospitalize the patient in order to obtain a 72-hour evaluation of the patient; and (e) when required to report a threat to the national security of the United States.

 6. Health Oversight Activities.
 Your confidential, protected health information may be disclosed to health oversight agencies for oversight activities authorized by law and necessary for the oversight of the health care system, government health care benefit programs, and regulatory programs or determining compliance with program standards.